-The APPG is bringing together senior and influential figures and organisations in finance, commercial banking, policy and business in order to understand the key challenges in financing businesses for sustainable growth
+The APPG brings together senior and influential figures and organisations in finance, commercial banking, policy and business in order to understand the key challenges in financing businesses for sustainable growth.

-The APPG is working, though active consultation with stakeholders, to enable these reforms.
-Some of these measures require action from the government and new legislation.
+Some measures require action from the government and new legislation.
 We urge all parties to call on the government to take these necessary steps.
 We believe these reforms will be in the long-term interest of everyone – SMEs and financial services providers.
 Ultimately, it is in the interest of local communities and the UK economy.

 Frequently Asked Questions:

 1. Who do you engage with?

 The APPG engages equally with all stakeholders to achieve our core objectives.
 Crucially, we engage closely with the campaign groups that represent SMEs as the groups objectives are guided by the problems faced by SMEs.

 We work closely with the Government and other Parliamentarians by organising meetings and debates to build support for our reforms.
 We also engage actively with the banking industry and the regulators so that we can use our position of influence to promote positive and constructive change for the benefit of consumers and the industry alike.

 2. What are your current workstreams?